raumzeitlabor/ncrzlstat/README.md

 -------------

-In order to fetch the xively datafeed, you need a xively API key. `ncrzlstat` reads the environment variable `RZLCOSMKEY` to obtain this key.
+In order to fetch the xively datafeed, you need a xively API key. `ncrzlstat` reads the environment variable `RZLTSDBCLOUDKEY` to obtain this key.

 Dependencies
 ------------